Dunnes wins court order to stop vacant site registration

 It also asked that the court case should take priority over the board making a decision.

-It was claimed the council showed bad faith by putting it on the register where it was clear it (council) had shown an interest in acquiring it.
+It was claimed the council showed bad faith by putting it on the register where it was clear it (the council) had shown an interest in acquiring it.

 She did not see any prejudice to the council by allowing the judicial review proceed first.
-If Dunnes are unsuccessful, the levy on the site can be backdated, she said.
+If Dunnes were unsuccessful, the levy on the site could be backdated, she said.